japila-books/spark-sql-internals/docs/spark-sql-BasicWriteTaskStatsTracker.md

 getFinalStats(): WriteTaskStats
 ----

-NOTE: `getFinalStats` is part of the <<spark-sql-WriteTaskStatsTracker.adoc#getFinalStats, WriteTaskStatsTracker Contract>> to get the final <<spark-sql-WriteTaskStats.adoc#, WriteTaskStats>> statistics computed so far.
+NOTE: `getFinalStats` is part of the <<spark-sql-WriteTaskStatsTracker.md#getFinalStats, WriteTaskStatsTracker Contract>> to get the final <<spark-sql-WriteTaskStats.md#, WriteTaskStats>> statistics computed so far.

 `getFinalStats`...FIXME